Support and donate now

 Effect / Goals

-In fall 2024, a female lynx cub from Wildnispark Zurich will be released into the wild in Germany.
-Another step towards ensuring the survival of lynxes in Europe.
+• In the fall of 2024, the first two female lynx from Wildnispark Zurich were released into the wild in Germany.
+An important step towards ensuring the survival of lynxes in Europe.

 Lynxes in freedom